arctic-hen7/forne/README.md

 Once you've got your California file (stored as JSON), you can use it by...

+*Note: building California manually requires Rust 1.69 or later, due to an ICE caused by some mutable reference wizardry.*

 # License and Disclaimer

 See [`LICENSE`](./LICENSE).
 This project has no affiliation whatsoever with the U.S. state of California.